NeoGeographyToolkit/StereoPipeline/docs/tools/jitter_solve.rst

     produced orientation.
 If not set, use the orientations from the CSM file as they are.

---tri-weight <double (default: 0.0)>
+--tri-weight <double (default: 0.1)>
-    The weight to give to the constraint that optimized triangulated points stay close to original triangulated points.
+    The weight to give to the constraint that optimized triangulated points stay close to original triangulated points, for anchor points.
 A positive value will help ensure the cameras do not move too far, but a large value may prevent convergence.
-Does not apply to GCP or points constrained by a DEM via ``--heights-from-dem``.
-This adds a robust cost function with the threshold given by ``--tri-robust-threshold``.
-The suggested value is 0.1 to 0.5 divided by the image ground sample distance.
+It is suggested to use here 0.1 to 0.5.
+This will be divided by ground sample distance (GSD) to convert this constraint to pixel units, since the reprojection errors are in pixels.
+See also ``--tri-robust-threshold``.
+Does not apply to GCP or points constrained by a DEM.

 --tri-robust-threshold <double (default: 0.1)>
     Use this robust threshold to attenuate large differences between initial and optimized triangulation points, after multiplying them by ``--tri-weight``.
+    It is suggested to not modify this option, and adjust instead ``--tri-weight``.

 --heights-from-dem <string>
     If the cameras have already been bundle-adjusted and aligned